adkinsrs/sadkins_site/misc.md

 * May 7 - Trombone Champ - PC
 * May 7 - Saturday Edition - Playdate
 * Jun 4 - The Legend of Zelda: Tears of the Kingdom - Switch
+* Jun 10 - Theatrhythm Final Fantasy: Final Bar Line - Switch
+  * Basically played enough to get the credits, but I will be finishing every song eventually.

 ### Books I have read